 [Intro Paragraph] In the introduction of the flight attendant job description, provide an overview of the company.
 This can include company values, culture, customer service philosophy, and what makes your company stand out.
 The intro also serves as a place to market your company to candidates, so make the most of these three or four sentences by highlighting any industry awards, safety performance accolades, industry leadership positions, and customer recognition your company has received.
 Finally, you can list two or three personality traits the are desirable for flight attendants to be successful (such as “energetic,” “enthusiastic,” or “service oriented”).

-Flight Attendant Job Responsibilities
+Flight Attendant Job Requirements and Responsibilities:

 - Prepares and delivers food and beverages.